Davidson College

-In the 1930s, the leaders of the Concord and Bethel Presbyterian Churches sought to establish a school for potential male ministers in the mid-1830s.
-Robert Hall Morrison, a Charlotte native, proposed the original resolution for a new institution to be “a manual training school” in Davidson County, and he later became the school’s first president (Powell, p.
-327).
-William Davidson, son of the General William Lee Davidson who died during the Battle of Cowan’s Ford, provided over 460 acres for the institution.
+In the mid-1830s, the leaders of two Presbyterian churches, Concord (western North Carolina) and Bethel (upcountry South Carolina), sought to establish a school for potential male ministers.
+What actually materialized, thanks Robert Hall Morrison, a Charlotte native, was a “manual training school.”
+Morrison became the school’s first president (Powell, p.
+327) when it was established in Mecklenburg County.
+William Davidson, son of the General William Lee Davidson who died during the Revolutionary Battle of Cowan’s Ford, provided over 460 acres for the institution.
 Davidson College opened in 1837, and the college was named in honor of the slain patriot General William L. Davidson.

 During Davidson’s early years, local congregations and enrolled students helped with the construction and development of its campus.
 Students were required to work at least three hours each day alongside church members who worked to haul debris, build fences, and clear the land at Davidson (N.C.
 Highway Historical Marker Program).
 By 1841, students were no longer required to work because Davidson had transitioned from a manual curriculum to a classical one.